codepath/android_guides/Google-Cloud-Messaging.md

 ### Listening for push notifications

-Let's define `GcmMessageHandler.java` that extends from `FirebaseMessagingService` that will process the message received:
+Let's define `FCMMessageHandler.java` that extends from `FirebaseMessagingService` that will process the message received:

 ```java
 import com.google.firebase.messaging.FirebaseMessagingService;